IIIristraM/sagun/README.md

 #### 1. Root

 This component provides all necessary contexts.
-Your have to wrap your application into it.
+You have to wrap your application with it.

 ```tsx
 import {